 Keep Filling Your Networking Pipeline.
 As you attend regular or new events—in person or online—go in with the mindset of expanding your network.
 Have a system for following up with valuable contacts afterwards.
-But don't be "that guy/gal" who chases people!
-Click here to see why you need to choose instead of chase when networking.

 Measure Your Networking Results.
 Because networking can easily turn into just fun and friendship, it's critical to constantly monitor your results from these activities.
 The number of events, conversations, etc. will need to be tracked and compared to sales and other important metrics.
-Click here for a complete discussion on measuring networking success.

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.